uga-libraries/bags/README.md

 * bag_path (required): path to the bag (folder that ends in "_bag")
 * script_mode (required): preview (print what will delete) or delete (actually delete)

-The script can also be run in preview mode, in which case it prints files to be deleted but deletes nothing.
-This allows the archivist to check the script is deleting the correct files before doing the deletion.

-It was developed for fixing errors when checking bags that have been in storage for some time.
+This script was developed for fixing errors from checking fixity on bags that have been in storage for some time.
-We've found that some temporary files, especially .DS_Store and Thumbs.db, are generated on the Digital Production Hub even if the folder hasn't been opened recently.
+Some temporary files, especially .DS_Store and Thumbs.db, are generated even if the folder hasn't been opened recently.

-It does not delete temporary files that are in the manifest or non-temporary file that are not in the manifest.
+The script does not delete temporary files that are in the manifest or non-temporary file that are not in the manifest.
-It does not try to validate if some files are missing from the manifest and not deleted, but instead prints those files to review if they should be considered temporary or if the bag needs to be updated.

-The temp files are removed, so we can check if the rest of the files are valid.
-Otherwise, bag validation stops when the file count doesn't match and does not check the MD5.

-Standardized language for the preservation log:

-Updated bag for accession 20##.##.ER to remove temp files generated after bagging with delete_new_temp.py.
-1 Thumbs.db was deleted.
-The bag is valid.
-Updated bag for accession 20##.##.ER to remove temp files generated after bagging with delete_new_temp.py.
-1 Thumbs.db was deleted.
-The bag is not valid. [insert error message]

 ### delete_thumbs_db.py